upbound/docs/content/knowledge-base/debugging-a-ctp.md

 - ProviderConfigs
 - Provider events

 ## Use direct CLI access

 If your preference is to use a terminal instead of a GUI, Upbound supports direct access to the API server of the managed control plane.
-Use  [`up ctp kubeconfig get`]({{<ref "reference/cli/command-reference#controlplane" >}}) to create a `kubeconfig` for your managed control plane.
+Use  [`up ctx`]({{<ref "reference/cli/command-reference#alpha-ctx" >}}) to connect directly to your managed control plane.